wizenheimer/wizenheimer.dev/content/blog/opinionated-articulation.md

 ## Deploying Empathy: The Magic of Being Seen

-When you can describe someone’s problem better than they can, you win their trust - they can identify you as one of their own, and there's an immediate empathy transfer.
+When you can describe someone's problem better than they can, you win their trust—they can identify you as one of their own, and there's an immediate empathy transfer.

 Most people live with their problems in a fog.
 They feel the symptoms, but the boundaries are fuzzy.
 They know they’re frustrated, but they can’t fully articulate why.